anieckarz-src/LearnAI/README.md

-# 10x Astro Starter - LearnAI Platform
+# EduPortal - University Learning Management System

 A modern, full-stack educational platform with landing page and admin panel, built with Astro, React, and Supabase.